Jzar/school/4HC3/lecture.md

 - Fundamentally: if you're asking a user to perform tasks, your application accomplishes while observing their behaviour, you're usability testing

 - **Test Plan**:
-  - Good usbaility tests document all details for how testing will occur
+  - Good usability tests document all details for how testing will occur
   - Not one-size-fits-all; tune to the interface, users, and goals
 - Participants need to be **recruited**
   - How many?
 From where?
 What demographics?